Fire1Sky/Auxillery/Documentation.md

 - **MaxDistance** (number): The maximal range between ReferenceNumber and TargetNumber which decides if the boolean is true or false.

-Returns a boolean which indicates whether or not the TargetNumber is within the ReferenceNumber, and the distance.
+<ins>Returns a boolean which indicates whether or not the TargetNumber is within the ReferenceNumber, and the distance.</ins>

 Code Sample: